f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 .. image:: images/initial_setup_of_velos_system_controllers/image8.png
   :width: 45%

-You can activate and display the current license in the GUI, CLI or API.
+You can activate and display the current license in the webUI, CLI or API.
 To license the VELOS chassis automatically from the CLI:

 .. code-block:: bash